These are the people who keep the Goose in flight

 As a national speaker, advocate and emcee, Julian “J.Kwest” DeShazier has appeared on ABC, CBS, FOX, and Dr. Maya Angelou’s “Oprah & Friends” radio program.
 J.Kwest is also an Emmy Award-winning musician, featured in the video “Strange Fruit,” a commemoration of the Billie Holiday song and a meditation on racial violence.
 In 2012 he and his group, Verbal Kwest, appeared in the OXFAM and Bread for the World-produced documentary The Line, providing a critical voice against poverty and violence in the US.
 The Chicago native and graduate of Morehouse College and the University of Chicago is also pastor of University Church, which most recently worked on a campaign for a trauma center on Chicago’s South Side.
 J is an adjunct professor at the University of Chicago Divinity School and McCormick Theological Seminary, and is a regular contributor to Sojourners and Huffington Post publications.

 Kathy Hopson She/her

 I found the Wild Goose Festival because of a podcast.
-It’s a great story, you should stop at ticketing to ask me about it.
+It’s a great story, you should stop by check-in to ask me about it.
 I’ve been coming to the festival for 11 years and still can’t get out of the parking lot.
-I love ticketing and all things welcoming.
+I love check-in and all things welcoming.
 I want to be the first face you see after your journey to the Goose.
 Also willing to discuss books and dogs.
 I want recommendations and pictures for either.